everx-labs/DeBot-IS-consortium/SecurityCardManagement/README.md

 `getBlockHashes` - get H2, H3 hashes and serial number from security card.
 The browser should call `getHashes` function from the security card library to get H2, H3 and serial number.
+This will not work if the card applet has the status: "TonWalletApplet is personalized.".

 arguments: